 SheKnows.com has great recipes for homemade weight loss shakes that will help.
 Find them at SheKnows.com.

 Great Way to Use Up Overripe Fruit!

-There are endless possibilities for yogurt smoothies.
+There are endless possibilities for yogurt smoothies that would work great as a homemade meal replacement shakes.
 I puree some fruit in my food processor (usually whatever I have that is overripe) and add some powdered egg white, equivalent to 1 egg, for thickness and added protein.
 Then I pulse in 3/4 cup of plain nonfat yogurt.
 Depending on the type and amount of fruit, I may add a little honey to counter the tartness, but often this is not necessary.
 I pour the mixture into a glass, and I have lunch!
 Herbs (mint, etc.), nut butters (just a tablespoon or so) and other "blendables" like avocado could also be used.
 In a travel cup with a straw, this also makes a nice, portable breakfast I can take in the car without fear of dumping it on myself.
 I make these several times a week for a light meal, and salvage any fruit that might otherwise go bad.